Gail Brightwell, PsyD.

 In addition to my clinical work, I’ve been an adjunct professor training future clinicians, led professional development for educators, facilitated groups, and spoken on panels about mental health and well-being.
 My experience has given me a deep understanding of mental health across the lifespan and the many ways we show up for the world—and ourselves.

 I joined this practice because I am passionate about providing a safe, nurturing space where Black women can heal, grow, and flourish.
-We deserve a therapist who understands our unique experiences and offers a soft place to land—a space to be with ourselves, to heal, and to thrive.
+You deserve a therapist who understands your unique experiences and offers a soft place to land—a space to be with yourself, to heal, and to thrive.
 Let's work together to find your best you.